Mystery Science Theater 3001

 believe Active Enterprises lasted as long as it did!"

 "Which is why I decided to start up my OWN gaming company!"
-Crow said.
-"If

 Active Enterprises could stay in business for even one MONTH, I bet I could